yuno-payments/yuno-docs/docs/Wallets/google-pay/google-pay-direct-integration.md

 All merchants must comply with the Google Pay APIs [Acceptable Use Policy](https://payments.developers.google.com/terms/aup), accept the [Google Pay API Terms of Service](https://payments.developers.google.com/terms/sellertos), and register with the [Google Pay Business Console](https://pay.google.com/business/console) to obtain a Google merchant ID.
 Complete the Google Pay and Wallet Console configuration by following these steps:

-1. Complete the "Business Profile".
+1. Complete the **Business Profile**

-2. Review the information required in "Google Pay API" > "Integrate with your website":
+2. Review the information required in ***Google Pay API** > **Integrate with your website**:
-   1. Your website – This must exactly match the domain of your hosted checkout page (with or without "www").
+   - Your website – This must exactly match the domain of your hosted checkout page (with or without "www")
-   2. Integration type – "GATEWAY".
+   - Integration type – **GATEWAY**

 3. Screenshots:
-      1. Payment method screen – Your hosted checkout page.
-      2. Google Pay API payment screen – The Google Pay payment sheet (shown after clicking the GPay button).
-      3. Post-purchase screen – Transaction confirmation page.
-   4. Submit the screenshots, indicate that you have submitted the request, and share the merchantId (BCR).\
+      I. Payment method screen – Your hosted checkout page II.
+Google Pay API payment screen – The Google Pay payment sheet (shown after clicking the GPay button) III.
+Post-purchase screen – Transaction confirmation page IV.
+Submit the screenshots, indicate that you have submitted the request, and share the merchantId (BCR).\
       Use the assigned Merchant ID to configure the Google Pay connection in the Yuno dashboard.

 ## Integration